sparisi/gym_minatar/README.md

 Second channel of <b>Freeway</b> observation.
 The encoding of speed and trail follows the same rules of Breakout.
 The example shows that cars moving at 1 tile per timestep (sixth car) encode trails with absolute value 1.
-Cars moving slower (all other cars) encode speed with absolute value smaller than 1 (the smaller, the more timesteps will pass before it moves).
+Cars moving slower (all other cars) encode speed with absolute value smaller than 1 (the smaller, the more timesteps will pass before the car moves).
-In example, the slowest speed a car can have is -3 (delay of 3 timesteps), and their trail value can be either 0.25 (moving in 4 timesteps), 0.5 (moving in 3 timesteps), 0.75 (moving in 3 timesteps), or 1.0 (moving next timestep).
+In the example, the slowest speed a car can have is -3 (delay of 3 timesteps), and their trail value can be either 0.25 (moving in 4 timesteps), 0.5 (moving in 3 timesteps), 0.75 (moving in 2 timesteps), or 1.0 (moving in 1 timestep = next timestep).
 Note that these values encode <i>when</i> the car will move but not their actual <i>speed</i>.
 <br>
-Also, note that car wrap around the screen.
+Also, note that cars wrap around the screen.
 For example, the second car is moving to the right but its trail is still in the rightmost tile (its previous position).
 </p>